 About Kiehl’s Powerful-Strength Line-Reducing Concentrate

 Despite her very fanciful and catchy name, Kiehl’s Powerful-Strength Line-Reducing Concentrate is generically a vitamin C cream.
-It has a strength of 10.5% which is primarily the first-tier strength for Vitamin C product and should be mild for those with normal skin.
+It is formulated with 10.5% of L-Ascorbic Acid, which is primarily the first-tier strength for Vitamin C product and should be mild for those with normal skin.

 Other than Kiehl’s vitamin C product, I’d also explored vitamin C from other brands such as Obagi Vitamin C serum (10%) and Glo-Therapeutics Cyto-Luxe Vitamin C+ (20%) .